dvisser-zz/Ravage/NOTES.md

  - All polarised capacitors are tantalumn, 35V minimum when exposed to battery voltage, 10V minimum for internal regulated voltages.
  - VR input resistors to be 200V rated and have a power rating of 500mW or greater.
  - VR input capacitors must be 200V rated.
+ - VR 5k shunt resistor must be 500mW or greater.